mbiggeri/Rage-Against-ML/README.md

 * **`svm_analysis.ipynb`**
 * Dedicated to Support Vector Machines (SVM).
-It handles data loading, preprocessing, hyperparameter tuning (using Random Search), and performance evaluation for SVM models on both Monk and CUP tasks.
+It handles data loading, preprocessing, hyperparameter search using Grid Search, Random Search or Optuna and performance evaluation for SVM models on both Monk and CUP tasks.

 * **`keras_nn.ipynb`**